 I have never seen anything quite like Devils Golf Course.
 What an utterly fascinating place!
 Unlike the salt flats of Badwater, the area is covered by small salt encrusted pinnacles that are still being shaped by weather and time.
 Each formation is unique and it is so much fun getting up close to examine the salt.
 I couldn’t help but stand there in the middle of these formations and just smile.
 They seem to extend on for forever.
 Hands down, this spot was my favorite in the park.
 The turnoff is on Badwater Basin Road and then it is a short drive on a dirt road to the parking area.

-I found this one-way, 9 mile road so much fun though it took me an hour to drive it as I kept pulling over to take photos.
+I found this one-way, 9 mile road so much fun.
+Though, it took an hour to drive it as I kept pulling over to take photos.
 Mountains that look as if they were painted in watercolor loom in front of you as soon as you make the turn onto the drive.
 They were amazing!
 Happily, around the first big bend, there is a parking lot where you can walk up a small mound to really admire the views.
 I found that many people chose to stop as soon as they got on top of the mound.
 But you can walk a bit uphill further along the mound, and this I highly recommend.
-The view of the mountains plus the salt flats are incredible and completely worth the bit of sweating you will do to get there.
+The mountain views plus the salt flats are incredible.
+Its completely worth the bit of sweating you will do to get there.

 It isn’t long before there is a turnoff to get to the parking for Artist’s Palette, which is the most colorful spot on the drive.
 The multitude of colors in the hills is due to the oxidation of the various metals found in the earth.
 You can admire the colors from the overlook (where there is a vault toilet) or you can hike down and up to take a closer look.
 From there, the road becomes extremely curvy as you go through the remaining canyon before emerging out onto Badwater Basin Road.

-Though somewhat out-of-the-way from everything else in the park (it’s a 13-mile drive), the overlook from Dante’s View over the salt flats makes it worthwhile.
+Though somewhat out-of-the-way (it’s a 13-mile drive), the overlook from Dante’s View over the salt flats makes it worthwhile.
 I opted to visit this spot to witness sunset and it was the perfect choice.
-Once you make your way up the windy road and park, you have several options – sit right at the edge of the parking and enjoy the view or take a path either on the right or left and hike to a good spot.
+Once you make your way up the windy road and park, you have several options – sit right at the edge of the parking or take a path either on the right or left and hike to a good spot.
 I opted for the path on the left as it goes on for a bit jutting out into the valley for some amazing views in either direction.
 I settled in on a rocky outcrop and enjoyed watching the sun fall behind the mountains.
 The muted pastels in the sky and the valley were picture perfect.
 It was the ideal spot to sit, take it in, and reflect.

 Mesquite Sand Dunes